 Formative assessment happens daily and has been described above and this informs daily planning.
-Summative assessment is carried out termly and at Feb half term in Key Stage 1 & 2 and termly in Early Years.
-Key Stage 1 & 2 children are assessed against the national curriculum programmes of study with the teacher predicting who will meet the end of year expectations.
+Summative assessment is carried out termly.
+Key Stage 1

+& 2 children are assessed against the national curriculum programmes of study with the teacher predicting who will meet the end of year expectations in English and Maths.
 Those children who are not predicted to meet them are then identified for additional support and provision with more and more of them expected to meet the expectations as the year goes on.
-This process is supported by pupil progress meetings every half term.
-At the end of the year the teacher decides who has met, not yet met or exceeded each bullet point of the national curriculum.
-Each half term progress towards the end of year standard will be checked and children will be expected to achieve 1 by the end of the Autumn term, 2 by February half term, 3 by the end of the Spring Term and 4 by the end of the year, 5 if greater depth.
-More able children are tracked at each assessment point and SEND children and some recent EAL admits are tracked using PIVOTs.
+This process is supported by pupil progress meetings every term.
+At the end of the year the teacher decides who has met, not yet met or exceeded each selected bullet point of the Reading Writing and Maths national curriculum.
+Each term progress towards the end of year standard will be checked and children will be expected to achieve 1 by the end of the Autumn term, 2 by February half term, 3 by the end of the Spring Term and 4 by the end of the year, 5 if greater depth.
+More able children are tracked at each assessment point and SEND children and some recent EAL admits are tracked using PIVOTs and SCART materials.
 Children are expected to make more progress each year so they narrow the gap on their peers.

+For foundation subjects 'know that' statements have been identified in each year group which are 'RAG' rated each term to identify the progress of children in the class against the year group expectations so further interventions can be identified.

-In Early Years observational assessments are made and matched to the early outcomes statements every month and recorded in the child's learning journal/journey.
-Next steps are then decided and recorded in the 'next steps' file.
-This is then used to inform provision, additional support and teaching.
-Each term the child's progress and attainment is then recorded using the Early Years tracker.
-This is used to track the children's performance across time and informs the next teacher in their planning.
+In Early Years observational assessments are made and matched to the early outcomes statements every half term and recorded in the child's learning journal/journey.
+They are marked as green if working at expected stage or pink if not.
+Annotations are used to inform provision, additional support and teaching.
+Each term the child's progress and attainment is then reviewed to decide if they are on track, in the target group or not on track.
+Additional provision is put in place to promote progress for the latter two groups.

 The teaching staff meet regularly to discuss and agree judgements about children's learning.
 They also meet with staff from across the Trust and cluster as well as the Local Authority.
 This process of regular moderation ensures staff are confident in their judgements.